Whisky Route #2: Speyside

 It usually runs from the end of April to the first week of May, a true delight to welcome spring!

-If you fancy blending fitness and drams then Dramathon is the perfect event for you.
-In October, runners meet up for a marathon with some very important pitstops amongst several whisky distilleries.
+If you fancy blending fitness and drams, then Dramathon is the perfect event for you.
+In October, runners meet up for a marathon with some crucial pitstops amongst several whisky distilleries.
 Shorter circuits are also available.

 Canoe on the Spey

-Not really a festival but a wonderful way to immerse yourself in the surrounding environment, canoeing on the Spey is a great experience for everyone should take part in.
+Not a festival but a fantastic way to immerse yourself in the surrounding environment; canoeing on the Spey is a great experience for everyone should take part in.
 The company Spirit of the Spey blends the whisky and the canoeing into an entertaining experience.

 Whisky journey top tip #2: water and nibbles can get you a long way

-On a whisky journey, where you’ll likely taste a variety of products from different distilleries, it is always recommended to bring a good bottle of water with you and something to munch along the way.
+On a whisky journey, where you’ll likely taste a variety of products from different distilleries, bringing a good bottle of water and something to munch along the way is always recommended.

-Although water has to be provided during tastings, and a glass of water between one glass and the other will allow you to taste and smell the differences between the whiskies a lot better.
+Although water must be provided during tastings, a glass of water between one drink and the other will allow you to taste better and smell the differences between the whiskies.
 It’s good to keep hydrated between one whisky stop and the other, always taking time between tastings not to overwork your palate – and your brain.